Azure/PSRule.Rules.Azure/docs/rules/en/Azure.KeyVault.Logs.md

 ## RECOMMENDATION

-Consider configuring diagnostics setting to log access for Key Vault data.
+Consider configuring diagnostic settings to log access for Key Vault data.
 Also consider, storing the access data into Azure Monitor and using Key Vault Analytics.

 ## LINKS